Nick Reid: Professional career

 Reid played for the Frankfurt Galaxy of NFL Europa.
-Reid was named NFL Europa’s defensive player of the week May 30, after turning in a phenomenal performance for the Galaxy in their 23-10 victory over the Rhein Fire.
+Reid was named NFL Europa's defensive player of the week May 30, after turning in a phenomenal performance for the Galaxy in their 23–10 victory over the Rhein Fire.
 Reid was allocated by the Kansas City Chiefs to Frankfurt, after he signed a two-year contract in February.
 Reid played linebacker and special teams for the Galaxy and had a total of 55 tackles (52 solo), three sacks, one interception, one forced fumble, three passes defensed, and six special teams stops during the 2006 season.
 Reid was cut by the Chiefs at the end of training camp as one of the Chiefs' final roster moves for the 2007 season.

 Personal life

-Reid is an assistant football coach at Joplin High School in Joplin, Missouri.
+Reid is the defensive coordinator at Joplin High School in Joplin, Missouri, and also the head track coach.